 TomLeonardBlomqvist is a British racing driver and the son of 1984 WRC champion Stig Blomqvist.
-In recent years, since 2015, Tom Blomqvist competes with BMW in the Deutsche Tourenwagen Masters (DTM), scoring one victory and four podiums in three seasons.
+In recent years, from 2015 to 2017, Tom Blomqvist competed with BMW in the Deutsche Tourenwagen Masters (DTM), scoring one victory and four podiums in three seasons.
 Currently he competes with BMW teams in different GT competitions.

 Tom began his racing career in New Zealand